Google Product Listing Ads Optimization: The Definitive Guide (2023)

 But, you must declutter your product feed if there’s no chance of it being available in the near future.
 Even if you can’t make some products available before starting a campaign, you shouldn’t include those on the product feed.

-5. Don’t make any massive change at once
+5. Don’t make any massive changes at once

 It’s true that you have to update your products on a regular basis.
 But, don’t go for a massive change within a short time.